 With facelift surgery for my Toronto male patients, I must be very cognizant of the shifting of soft tissue, the sideburns and the hair.
 Keep in mind that bringing hair farther up and to the back will age the patient.
 If hair has to appear over the ear area with the shifting of the sideburns, most of the hair follicles can be removed during the facelift procedure by scraping them out from the under-surface of the skin flaps; hair that still grows post-op can be treated with a laser.
 It is best to preserve men’s sideburns.

-The same principles apply to the forehead lift and browlift procedure.
+The same principles apply to the browlift procedure.
 It would be wrong to increase the height of the forehead on a man, as it would make him look older.
 Therefore, a hairline incision, (i.e., an incision where the hair starts), is used.
 This even allows the surgeon to bring the scalp forward, reducing the height of the forehead and rejuvenating the forehead at the same time.

 Care must be taken to NOT overly raise the eyebrows, as to not feminize the man’s face.
 The surprised look is not an acceptable result.
 A “peninsular temporal” flap is often performed on men, to take advantage of the often abundant temporal hair, joining the facelift incision to the forehead incision at the hairline.
 Sometimes it is indicated to soften strong frontal bossing (sometimes called the “Neanderthal look”) during a forehead lift.
 The frontal bone can be be shaved and polished down with appropriate imaging and planning.

 In summary, conservatism is often the rule with men, to preserve masculinity while restoring a healthy appearance.
-Limiting the downtime and avoiding a “surgical look” is crucial.
+Limiting downtime and avoiding a “surgical look” is crucial.
 Patients should choose a plastic surgeon who is well-versed in working with both men and women.

 Yes, men deserve aesthetic procedures, too.